Maithilishetty/Mobile_Robotics_Team22/README.md

-# Improving Tracking Abilities of Underwater ORB-SLAM3 and OKVIS Applications Via Image Enhancement
+# Real-time Image Enhancement for Visual-Inertial SLAM in Underwater Scenarios
 ### EECS 568 Team 22

 This repository contains the code for our final project for EECS 568: Mobile Robotics: Methods and Algorithms.
 Our project compared two different SLAM algorithms, ORB-SLAM3 and OKVIS.
-Then, we examined the effects of image enhancement on both algorithms.
+Then, we examined the effects of real-time image enhancement on both algorithms.

 Here (TODO) is a link to our paper.

 Here (TODO) is a link to our final presentation and video.

 There are three separate projects within this repository: ORB-SLAM3 with Image Enhancement, OKVIS with Image Enhancement, and Single Image Enhancement.
 We used the <a href="https://www.lirmm.fr/aqualoc/">Aqualoc dataset</a> to test all of our projects.
-Specifically, we used the harbor sequence 1 data.
+In particular, we made use of Harbor_01 sequence.
+To run the example dataset, it needs to be in the correct format, which can be downloaded [here](https://drive.google.com/file/d/15avpUuBbduXZoZ_Zv__WsQhbammBiMAz).
+You can also download it from source and manually convert it.

 ## ORB-SLAM3 with Image Enhancement